GuillermoArechiga/wordPage/README.md

-# wordPage
+# WordPress
-Build a worldpress project using docker
+Build a wordpress project using docker